potato-tf/PopExtensionsPlus/README.md

 ### For bots:
 - use the `popext_customattr` bot tag, with two additional arguments for the attribute and value
-- example: `popext_customattr|wet immunity|1`, bot will be immune to jar effects.
+- example: `popext_customattr{attr = "wet immunity" value = 1}`, bot will be immune to jar effects.
 Currently, this will only apply to the bots primary active weapon.

 # Tank Additions